Medigap Supplement Plan G

 In this case, why do I think Medigap Supplement Plan G is the new standard in complete coverage?

 There are several reasons why Plan G may be the best Medicare Supplement Insurance now (for people living outside California).
-Let’s discuss the benefits of Medigap Part G. And let's do a Plan F vs Plan G battle in order to find out which really is the best medicare gap insurance.
+Let’s discuss the benefits of Plan G. And let's do a Plan F vs Plan G battle in order to find out which really is the best medicare gap insurance.

 What is Complete Coverage?

-Before we define and discuss the benefits of Medigap Plan G, let’s talk a little about complete coverage.
+Before we define and discuss the benefits of Plan G, let’s talk a little about complete coverage.
 A Medigap plan that can provide complete coverage is a plan that can enhance Medicare Parts A and B by providing coinsurance and co-payments for both plans, a drug plan coverage, and coverage even if you traveled to a foreign country.
 Medigap Plan J used to provide all those benefits.
 It was the gold standard in complete coverage.
 It was possibly the best medicare gap insurance offered during its time.
 Unfortunately, Medigap Plan J was discontinued on June 1, 2010.

 With Medigap Plan J gone, Medigap Plan F quickly stepped in to take its place.
 It was the new definition of full coverage.
 The benefits of Plan F are: